-Results: Resilience policy and procedures are in compliance with the Louisiana Public Bid Law b) Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).

-Results: The board is not required to approve the contract via the policy.
+Results: We noted that none of the vendors selected were subject to Louisiana Public Bid Law.

-c) If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented).

-Results: There were no contracts amended in the fiscal year.
+- b) Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter). - Results: We noted that all contracts have supporting documentation that the Board has approved them. - c) If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented). - Results: We noted that of the selected contracts, there were no amendments or change orders.
+All contracts mention amendments must be agreed by all parties. - d) Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe the invoice and related payment agreed to the terms and conditions of the contract.

-d) Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe the invoice and related payment agreed to the terms and conditions of the contract.
+Results: We obtained supporting invoice for each of the contracts and agreed the payment to the contract terms without exception.